Developer Documentation

 julia> using AssociatedLegendrePolynomials

-julia> import AssociatedLegendrePolynomials: AbstractLegendreNorm, initcond, coeff_μ, coeff_ν, coeff_α, coeff_β
+julia> import AssociatedLegendrePolynomials: AbstractLegendreNorm, initcond, coeff_μ, coeff_ν, coeff_α, coeff_βWe'll call our new normalization λNorm, which must be a subclass of AbstractLegendreNorm.

 julia> initcond(::λNorm, T::Type) = sqrt(1 / 4π)